JhoAraSan/JhoAraSan/Manual_Config.md

 ### 4. Install Anaconda (optional)
 - Download from [anaconda.com](https://www.anaconda.com/)
 - Create virtual environments using `conda` or use `venv` for a lighter setup

+  ➕ Add Anaconda PowerShell Prompt to Windows Terminal (Manual Method)
+  1. Search for Anaconda PowerShell Prompt in the Windows Start Menu.
+  2. Right-click > Open file location.
+  3. In the File Explorer window, right-click on the shortcut > Properties.
+  4. Go to the Shortcut tab:
+     - Copy the content from Target (this is your launch command).
+     - Click Change Icon and copy the path of the icon shown there.
+  5. Now open Windows Terminal > Settings.
+  6. Add a New Profile:
+     - Name: Anaconda PowerShell
+     - Command line: Paste the value copied from the Target field.
+     - Icon: Paste the path from the Change Icon window.
+  7. Save the changes and you're done!
+> Repeat the same steps for the Anaconda Prompt (CMD version) if desired.

 ### 5. Install WSL with Kali Linux
 ```powershell